Squidyu/github-trending/README.md

 ## C#

+* 【2025-06-08】[SteveDunn / Vogen](https://github.com/SteveDunn/Vogen) - A semi-opinionated library which is a source generator and a code analyser.
+It Source generates Value Objects
 * 【2025-06-06】[UnderminersTeam / UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) - The most complete tool for modding, decompiling and unpacking Undertale (and other GameMaker games!)
 * 【2025-06-03】[iiDk-the-actual / iis.Stupid.Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) - A mod menu for Gorilla Tag with over 800+ mods
 * 【2025-06-03】[RMC-14 / RMC-14](https://github.com/RMC-14/RMC-14) - RMC-14 is an asymmetric PvP game that runs on Robust Toolbox.